iNextrix/ASTPP/doc/Modules/Accounts/block_codes.rst

 ================
-Block Codes
+Blocked Codes
 ================

 If you wish to block certain prefixes for account then you can configure those prefixes from Block Codes TAB.

 .. image:: /Images/blocked_codes.png